-Our top grade organic ceremonial matcha is made from the most tender, hand-picked young leaves from the first springtime harvest of Saemidori cultivar, produced by a family farm in Shizuoka, Japan.
+Our top-grade organic ceremonial matcha is made from the most tender, hand-picked young leaves from the springtime harvest of Kanayamidori, Okumidori, and Asanoka cultivars.
+Those are produced by a family farm in the Kakegawa region of southwestern Shizuoka, Japan.

 - Start slowly adding water of about 175-185ºF / 80-85ºC

-- Using a chasen (the whisk) whisk vigorously in a zigzag (but not circular) motion.
+- Using a chasen (the whisk), whisk vigorously in a zigzag (but not circular) motion.
 Do not scratch the bottom of the chawan.
 Keep whisking until all the powder is dissolved and the tea is frothy.
 To achieve a better result, keep turning the chawan counterclockwise while whisking.

 Watch a short video on How to Make Matcha